gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 The first line in this function, `s.Scope("GroupBy Decade")` allows us to name this step, and group multiple sub-steps.
 For example, in the above diagram “GroupBy Decade” is a single step, which can be expanded to show a [`AddKey`](https://godoc.org/github.com/bramp/morebeam#AddKey) and [`GroupByKey`](https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam#GroupByKey) step.

 `GroupByDecade` returns a `PCollection<CoGBK<string, Painting>>`.
 The CoGBK, is short for **Co**mmon **G**roup **B**y **K**ey.
 It is a special collection, where (as you’ll see later) each element is a tuple of a key, and an iterable collection of elements.
 The key in this case is the decade the painting was painted.
-The PCollection<Painting> is transformed into a PCollection<KV<String,Painting>> by the [`morebeam.AddKey`](https://godoc.org/github.com/bramp/morebeam#AddKey) step, adding a key to each value.
+The `PCollection<Painting>` is transformed into a `PCollection<KV<String,Painting>>` by the [`morebeam.AddKey`](https://godoc.org/github.com/bramp/morebeam#AddKey) step, adding a key to each value.
 Then the `GroupByKey` will use that key to produce the final PCollection.

 Next up is the `ExtractHistogram`, which takes the `PCollection<CoGBK<string, Painting>>`, and returns two PCollections.
 The first PCollection is a `PCollection<KV<string, Histogram>>`, which contains a [color histogram](https://en.wikipedia.org/wiki/Color_histogram) for every decade of paintings.
-The second PCollection is related to error handling.
+The second PCollection is related to error handling, and will be explained later.

-The ExtractHistogram function demonstrates three new concepts, “Stateful functions”, “Data enrichment”, and “error handling”.
+The ExtractHistogram function demonstrates three new concepts, “Stateful functions”, “Data enrichment”, and “Error handling”.

 ## Stateful functions